Wallmartboss/goit-js-hw-11/README.md

-GoIT-JS-HW-10
+GoIT-JS-HW-11

-Tenth homework of JavaScript
+Eleventh homework of JavaScript